TurnerSoftware/MongoFramework/README.md

 Remaps the property with the specified name when reading/writing.

 ### MongoFramework-specific Attributes
 There are additional attributes defined by MongoFramework that allow for more advanced functionality.
-These include controlling how "extra elements" are handled as well as entity mutation.
+These include indexing, controlling how "extra elements" are handled as well as entity mutation.

+`[Index(IndexSortOrder sortOrder)]` / `[Index(string name, IndexSortOrder sortOrder)]`

+Optional Parameters: `bool IsUnique`, `int IndexPriority`

+Allows adding indexes to the collection.
+Can be defined by just the sort direction however has additional options for more advanced use.

+To support [compound indexes](https://docs.mongodb.com/manual/core/index-compound/#compound-indexes), define indexes with the same name.
+To control the order of the indexes in the compound index, use the `IndexPriority` property (lower values are ordered first).

 `[IgnoreExtraElements]` and `[ExtraElements]`